 Although we were flexible with our dates, we booked 4 months ahead and even then we saw that some of the dates were not available.
 We booked Info Cusco as our tour group and did the traditional Inca Trail hike for 4 days and 3 nights in early August.

-WHAT TO PACK FOR MACHU PICCHU (what they recommended + additions of our own):
+Your Essential Inca Trail Packing List (what they recommended + additions of our own):

 I updated the photo to look nicer and links below, but here’s the old one. :)